KasparEtter/ef1p/pages/email/email.md

   from issuing certificates without the consent of the domain owner, such as [HTTP Public-Key Pinning (HPKP)](#http-public-key-pinning) and [Certificate Transparency (CT)](https://en.wikipedia.org/wiki/Certificate_Transparency).
-  We will discuss [another approach](#dns-based-authentication-of-named-entities) in the second part of this article.
+  We will discuss [another approach](#dns-based-authentication-of-named-entities) in the last chapter of this article.
   It's important that these efforts don't remain limited to the web but that mail servers begin to require more secure certificates as well.
   As I will explain to you in the following boxes,